What is the capital of Brazil?

 Full Country Name | Federative Republic of Brazil |

-Local - Long | Republica Federativa do Brasil |
+Local - Long | República Federativa do Brasil |

 Local - Short | Brasil |

-Etymology- history of name | The country's name derives from the brazilwood tree that used to grow plentifully along the coast of Brazil and that was used to produce a deep red dye |
+Etymology- history of name | the country name derives from the brazilwood tree that used to grow plentifully along the coast of Brazil and that was used to produce a deep red dye |

-Government Type | Federal presidential republic |
+Government Type | federal presidential republic |

-Capital Name | Brasilia |
+Capital Name | Brasília |

 Capital - geographic coordinate | 15 47 S, 47 55 W |